-4 Epic Train Rides In Michigan That Will Give You An Unforgettable Experience
+4 Epic Michigan Train Rides That Will Give You An Unforgettable Experience

 These days, we’re so obsessed with getting to the destination that the journey is overlooked.
 We tend to hop in our cars and just cruise on the freeway, oblivious of our surroundings.
 When will we ever slow down to enjoy the scenery?

-Lucky for us in Michigan, we’ve got plenty of options for traveling by train.
-And not your typical commuter train.
+Lucky for us in Michigan, we have plenty of options for traveling by train.
+And we’re not talking about your typical commuter train.
 Think vintage locomotives that date back to the early 20th century, where you can maybe enjoy a unique dining experience, catch a beautiful countryside view, or venture to a far-flung place accessible only by rail.

-Here are four such experiences to be had.
+Here are four such experiences to be had on these scenic train rides in Michigan:

 1. The Old Road Dinner Train

 Take a ride on the longest continually operating dinner train in North America.
 This special line has dining cars that date back to the 1930s to 50s.
 Trips consist of two-hour rides and depart from Charlotte.
-You’ll enjoy a journey through the countryside of the Grand Valley Rail Road and dine on a variety of cuisine (vegetarian options available).
+You’ll enjoy a journey through the countryside of the Grand Valley Rail Road and dine on a variety of cuisine while enjoying these scenic places in Michigan.
 During the summer and fall, sightseeing excursions are available on Saturdays.
 This train also operates lines out of Blissfield and Kalamazoo.
 For more information, click here.

 3. Tahquamenon Falls Wilderness Excursion